 About IPM: IPM is a nonprofit product development partnership dedicated to developing new HIV prevention technologies and making them available to women in developing countries.
 IPM has offices in the United States, South Africa and Belgium.

-Women around the world face dual risks of HIV infection and unintended pregnancy.
+Women around the world face dual risks of HIV infection and unintended pregnancy, a major contributor to maternal mortality.
 New products are urgently needed to address these issues in tandem.
 More »

-This fact sheet provides background information on the dapivirine vaginal ring, including the the novel ring technology, Phase III results and next steps.
+This fact sheet provides background information on IPM's dapivirine vaginal ring, including the the novel ring technology, Phase III results and next steps.
 More »

-Learn about IPM's DREAM open-label extension (OLE) study, a "follow-on" study that will provide former Ring Study participants with the active ring while it is under regulatory review for licensure.
+Learn about IPM's DREAM open-label extension (OLE) study, a "follow-on" study that is providing the active ring to former Ring Study participants and young women using the ring for the first time ...
 More »